 Accessory dwelling unit means a self-contained dwelling unit, that is located either within or on the same titled parcel, and accessory to a principal dwelling that meets the Alberta Building Code.
 Accessory dwelling units within the same building may or may not share access to the outside and/or other facilities with the principal dwelling.
-Accessory dwelling units include but are not limited to garden suites; garage suites; and secondary suites.
+Accessory dwelling units include but are not limited to garden suites, garage suites, and secondary suites.

-- b.
-Replace section 6.25 Suites and section 6.24 with section 6.1A Accessory Dwelling Unit. - c.
-Update any references to Secondary, Garden and Garage Suites and Secondary Dwellings within the Land Use Bylaw regulations. - Regarding Secondary Dwellings, Administration proposes the following: - a.
-Replace Secondary Dwellings with Accessory Dwelling Units.

-b.
-To ensure no current landowner rights are lost, the proposal includes Accessory Dwelling Units within the AG-Major and AG- Minor parcels are not restricted by size or location, as long as, the share an access. c.
-Additionally, the proposed regulations will allow two Accessory Dwelling Units on all agricultural parcels greater than 4 hectares in size (AG-Major and AG-Minor) (a total of three dwellings) as compared to the current regulations which only allows three dwellings (one Single Detached Dwelling, one Secondary Suite and one Secondary Dwelling) only on AG-Major parcels over 34.2ha in size. • The above recommendations are reflected within the proposed Bylaw 1587/22.
-External Communication No formal external communication has occurred; the proposed public hearing will provide an opportunity for public comment on the proposed amendments and applicants will be advised of any proposed changes in advance of any changes taking effect.
-Relevant Policy/Legislation/Practices Land Use Bylaw 1385/17 Implication of Administrative Recommendation Strategic Alignment: Planned Growth - The proposed amendments would streamline and clarif regulations regarding additional dwelling units.
-The amendments would al allow for increased density on agricultural parcels which supports generational living and the viability of the family farm.
+- Replace section 6.25 Suites and section 6.24 with section 6.1A Accessory Dwelling Unit. - Update any references to Secondary, Garden and Garage Suites and Secondary Dwellings within the Land Use Bylaw regulations. - Regarding Secondary Dwellings, Administration proposes the following: - a.
+Replace Secondary Dwellings with Accessory Dwelling Units. - b.
+To ensure no current landowner rights are lost, the proposal includes Accessory Dwelling Units within the AG-Major and AG-Minor parcels are not restricted by size or location, as long as they share an access. - c.
+Additionally, the proposed regulations will allow two Accessory Dwelling Units on all agricultural parcels greater than 4 hectares in size (AG-Major and AG-Minor) (a total of three dwellings) as compared to the current regulations which only allows three dwellings (one Single Detached Dwelling , one Secondary Suite and one Secondary Dwelling ) only on AG-Major parcels over 34.2ha in size.
+The above recommendations are reflected within proposed Bylaw 1587/22. • Bylaw 1587/22 was given first reading at the April 12, 2022 Council Meeting and is proceeding to public hearing in accordance with the requirements of the Municipal Government Act (MGA).
+External Communication The Public Hearing for this Bylaw was advertised in the Morinville Free Press and Redwater Review for two consecutive weeks (May 11 and May 18, 2022) in accordance with the advertising requirements detailed within section 606 of the MGA.
+Relevant Policy/Legislation/Practices The MGA authorizes Council to establish and amend bylaws.
+Section 692 of the MGA requires that a municipality hold a public hearing prior to giving second reading to a proposed bylaw.
+Land Use Bylaw 1385/17 Implication Strategic Alignment: Planned Growth - The proposed amendments would streamline and clarify regulations regarding additional dwelling units.
+The amendments would als allow for increased density on agricultural parcels, which could support generational living and the viability of the family farm.
 Collaborative Governance - The proposed amendments would ensure greater clarity and simplification of regulation between Administration and applicants and removal of red tape.
 Operational Excellence - The proposed amendments would streamline operational processes by reducing use of variances and may reduce Subdivision and Development Appeal Board hearings, while maintaining quality of service.
 Organizational: The proposed amendments would allow for greater organizational efficiencies regarding clarification to applicants.
 Financial: None.
-Council could amend the Bylaw to allow increased density of additional Alternatives Considered dwellings within AG-Residential parcels.
+Follow Up Action 1.
+Bring the Bylaw back to Council for consideration of second and third readings (Planning and Development Services, May 2022).
+Attachment (s) 1.
+Attachment 1: Bylaw 1587/22